manoj23/file_backup/README.md

 file_backup
 ===========

-`file_backup` script is used to copy a file into a git repository, commit and push (if the remote exist).
+`file_backup` script copies the given file when it changes in a git repository, commits and pushes (if the remote is on).
-The first argument to give to the script is the file to back up and the second argument is the git (bare) repository.
+The script expects as arguments the file to back up and the git (bare) repository.

 This script depends on: sh, date, git, and inotifywait.